Topographic percussion data of the lungs are normal. The use of percussion to detect respiratory diseases. Reasons for shifting the upper limits

 Right: 10th rib Left: 10th rib

-The reasons for the displacement of the pulmonary borders in children up or down relative to normal values \u200b\u200bare the same as in adults.
+Reasons for displacement of the pulmonary boundaries in children up or down relative to normal values the same as in adults.

-It was already mentioned above that during breathing, the lower boundaries shift relative to normal values \u200b\u200bdue to the expansion of the lungs on inspiration and a decrease on expiration.
+It was already mentioned above that when breathing, the lower boundaries shift relative to normal indicators due to the expansion of the lungs on inhalation and decrease on exhalation.
 Normally, such a shift is possible within 20-40 mm up from the lower border and the same amount down.
-Determination of mobility is carried out in three main lines, starting from the middle of the clavicle, the center of the armpit and the angle of the scapula.
+Determination of mobility is carried out by three main lines, starting from the middle of the collarbone, the center of the armpit and the angle of the scapula.
 Research is carried out as follows.
-First, the position of the lower border is determined and a mark is made on the skin (you can use a pen).
-Then the patient is asked to take a deep breath and hold his breath, after which the lower limit is again found and a mark is made.
-And finally, the position of the lung is determined at maximum exhalation.
-Now, focusing on the estimates, one can judge how the lung is displaced along its lower boundary.
-In some diseases, the mobility of the lungs is markedly reduced.
-For example, this occurs with adhesions or a large amount of exudate in the pleural cavities, loss of elasticity in the lungs in emphysema, etc.
+First, determine the position of the lower border and make a mark on the skin (you can use a pen).
+The patient is then asked to take a deep breath and hold his breath, after which the lower limit is again found and a mark is made.
+And finally, determine the position of the lung at maximum exhalation.
+Now, based on the estimates, we can judge how the lung shifts along its lower border.
+In some diseases, lung mobility is noticeably reduced.
+For example, this occurs during adhesions or large quantities exudate in pleural cavities, loss of lung elasticity due to emphysema, etc.

-• Move from clear to dull.
+• Move from clear sound to dull sound.

 Summarize